wrKezer/security/README.md

 This is for everyone. it is about general computer use to be safe, and a lot of info can be applied to Metamask usage.

 - Disable bluetooth when you dont use it.
+- Disable Wifi when you dont use it.
 - Use BIOS password.
-- Enable HDD encryption
+- Enable HDD encryption.
-- Do not click on any link you see on the internet, you can never be sure if the other persons is compromised.
+- Do not click on any link you see on the internet, you can never be sure if the other person is compromised.
 - Use 2fa password, maybe ubikey for you password.
-So that even if your password is stolen, they cannot get into the account
+So that even if your password is stolen, they cannot get into the account.
+A
-- Using firefox is the best bet, I will share some settings that I use in the 3rd part.
+- Using firefox is the best bet, I will share some settings that I use in the [Settings](#setings) part.
 - Use this firefox only for trading, nothing else.
 So that even when something wrong happens you wont be on your main browser.
 - Always use hardware wallet.
 This is of course not the safest, but paper wallets are harder to withdraw.
 - Only send what you need to your hot wallet, always assume it can always be hacked, so do not have more than you can loose on your hot wallet.
-- Use secure mail providers like [protonmail](https://protonmail.com/)
+- Use secure mail providers like [Protonmail](https://protonmail.com/).
-- Your daily and trading browser should be different and do not install any unnecessary extensions
+- Your daily and trading browser should be different and do not install any unnecessary extensions.
 - 99% of the hacks happen because of user error, do not forget that.
 - Never ever store your seed phrases backup codes online, or even on your computer.
-Only write them on paper.
+Only write them on paper, and store it accordingly.
-- If you have to write them on the computer, then transfer your funds to new wallet.
+- If you have to write them on the computer, then transfer your funds to new wallet, and ditch the old one.

 ---
 ### Setings:

 #### When you install Ubuntu, which is the easiest of Linux Distros, I do use these commands:
 ```
+# Update and some cleaning
 sudo apt purge -y apport
 sudo apt remove -y popularity-contest
 sudo apt autoremove -y

+# Installing bleachbit and Keepassxc
 sudo apt update
 sudo apt install bleachbit
 sudo snap install keepassxc
 sudo apt update
 sudo apt upgrade

+# Installing ProtonVPN
 cd Downloads
 wget https://protonvpn.com/download/protonvpn-stable-release_1.0.0-1_all.deb